nikhilbadyal/amul-stock-watcher/README.md

 - The script checks for protein products by default
 - Make sure your pincode is serviceable by Amul Shop
 - Keep your `.env` file secure and never commit it to version control
+- **Smart Notifications**: Only notifies when products transition from out-of-stock to in-stock (prevents spam)
+- Uses Redis to persist previous state and track availability changes
 - The script uses a consolidated notification format to avoid message spam

 ## 🤝 Contributing